 We are catalyzing change towards healthy self-governance.
 What we are doing has risks and often we are not fully confident we are on the right track.
 As we look to history, it has always been the mystics and scientists, innovators and outliers who saw the future most clearly and acted to push -- or call -- society forward, to awaken from our slumber of the way things are and envision a better future.
 We are committed to making repeated attempts until we find the path to this better future.

 On October 29, 2019, we hosted 200 participants at our Summit.
 The gathering was closer to representing the richness of American diversity -- a major improvement from our inaugural summit in 2018.
 We significantly increased representation among five key under-represented groups of people.

 - Faith based

 We have found that a lot of really smart people are working strategically, but success is limited by the competition for funding and focusing on their own work rather than the bigger picture.
 For us to fulfill the dream for a stronger democratic republic, we must work together.
-So we are inviting people to dream a better dream, enrich our souls and develop or deepen our trust with whoever the “other” is for us.
+So we invited people to dream a better dream, enrich our souls and develop or deepen our trust with whoever the “other” is for us.

 Moving into 2020 and beyond

 Given the imperative for the democracy field to become more diverse and inclusive, the creation of a Bridge Alliance Grassroots Coalition offers a way for community-based organizations and organizers to collaborate with Bridge Alliance members.
 The combined efforts of members and the grassroots coalition will provide ways for democracy process reform to be of service to community issues, thereby expanding the number of people involved in social, cultural and democratic reforms.

 - Increased representation within the democracy field to include more people of diverse races/ethnicities, sexual orientations, socio-economic backgrounds, ideologies, faiths/spiritualities and ages.

 - Authentic relationships necessary for sustainable collaboration between Bridge Alliance members and community-based organizations